bguesman/docsify-test/docs/quickstart/earth-atmo.md

 ### Ozone Block

 Now, let's add another `Atmosphere Layer Block` for the ozone.
 This time, we'll input the information ourselves.
 First, like we did for the air layer block, we'll drag the sky and fog volume onto the volume slot, and change the layer's name to `Ozone`.

+> Again, starting in v1.1.4, dragging the volume over is no longer necessary.

 <div class="img-block">
     <div class="img-row">